Algorithmic Transparency: Generally about Generative AI at Wolt

 Wolt is a Helsinki-based technology company with a mission to bring joy, simplicity and earnings to the neighborhoods of the world.
 Wolt develops a local commerce platform that connects people looking to order food, groceries, and other goods with people interested in selling and delivering them.

 Wolt was founded in 2014 and joined forces with DoorDash (NASDAQ: DASH) in 2022.
-Together, we operate in more than 30 countries today, 28 of which are with the Wolt product and brand.
+Together, we operate in over 30 countries today, 28 of which are with the Wolt product and brand.
 You can read more on the Wolt website.

 Related topics